 The decision was made after Azaria's parents presented new evidence to try to clear their names.

 After the eight week-old baby went missing, they were charged with her disappearance.
 Her mother was convicted of her murder.

 She was released when evidence matched the dingo story but doubts lingered.

-They have long argued that the open verdict recorded after an earlier review of the case left room for doubt about Lindy Chamberlain-Creighton's innocence.'Truth is out'
+They have long argued that the open verdict recorded after an earlier review of the case left room for doubt about Lindy Chamberlain-Creighton's innocence.

 ''Obviously we are relieved and delighted to come to the end of this saga,'' Ms Chamberlain-Creighton told reporters outside the courthouse.